Teamworksapp/bootstrap-year-calendar/README.md

 ```
 $('.calendar').calendar(options)
 ```
 or with the `data-provide` html attribute
 ```
 <div data-provide="calendar"></div>
 ```

+## This fork

+* allows text like dates from json by pushing startDate / endDate through `new Date()`
+* allows you to turn off the header with `hideHeader` option